 The election of directors, as set forth in Proposal No. 1, the advisory vote to approve executive compensation, as set forth in Proposal No. 2, the advisory vote with respect to the frequency of the advisory vote to approve executive compensation, as set forth in Proposal No. 3 and the vote to approve amendments to the Charter to eliminate the supermajority voting and cause requirements for the removal of directors, as set forth in Proposal No. 5, are considered non-discretionary items.
 This means that brokerage firms that have not received a properly executed voting instruction form from their clients may not vote on behalf of their clients with respect to Proposals Nos.
 1, 2, 3 or 5 under any circumstances.
-These so called "broker non-votes" will be included in the calculation of the number of shares considered to be present at the Annual Meeting for purposes of determining a quorum, but will not be included in the total number of votes cast for the election of directors, the advisory vote for approval of executive compensation, the advisory vote with respect to the frequency of the advisory vote to approve executive compensation, or the vote to approve amendments to the Charter to eliminate the supermajority voting and cause requirements for the removal of directors.
+These so called "broker non-votes" will be included in the calculation of the number of shares considered to be present at the Annual Meeting for purposes of determining a quorum, but will not be included in the total number of votes cast for the election of directors, the advisory vote to approve executive compensation, or the vote to approve amendments to the Charter to eliminate the supermajority voting and cause requirements for the requercy of the advisory vote to approve executive compensation, or the vote to approve amendments to the Charter to eliminate the supermajority voting and cause requirements for the removal of directors.